 What kind of gift to give a nurse?

 If you’re looking for a special gift for a nurse, consider their specialty, needs, style preferences, and hobbies.
-For many nurses, their specialty in the health care field can play a significant role in the kind of gift they would appreciate.
+For many nurses and medical professionals, their specialty in the health care field can play a significant role in the kind of gift they would appreciate.